 Jennifer Edgar, MSc (Chemistry)

-Michael Firth (Religion, Philosophy & Ethics)
+Michael Firth, BA (Religion, Philosophy & Ethics)

 Ed Firth, BA (Geography)